shopwp/documentation/docs/getting-started/syncing.md

 Another possible reason for this behavior is having WordPress installed in a subdirectory.
 ShopWP does not currently support sub directory installations.
 So your options are to either use a top-level domain or a subdomain instead.

-Finally, another reason could be due to syncing on localhost.
+Another reason could be due to syncing on localhost.
 You need to make sure your local dev environment is [exposed to the internet via a proxy](#using-localhost).

+Another known reason for this issue is a conflict with the `Wordfence Security` plugin.
+Deactivating will let the sync continue.

 ### Sync stuck at "Removing previously synced data ..."